-The GFIT spectral fitting algorithm was used in all cases assuming a Voigt lineshape and no line-mixing.
-This evaluation focusses on the RMS fitting residuals that were achieved and the window-to-window consistency of the retrieved CO_2 amounts.
+The GFIT spectral fitting algorithm was used in all cases.
+It assumed a Voigt lineshape and no line-mixing.
+This evaluation focusses on the RMS residuals that were achieved and the window-to-window consistency of the retrieved CO2 amounts.